p4lang/ptf/README.md

 ## Run PTF

-Once you have written tests and your switch is running, ypu can run 'ptf'.
+Once you have written tests and your switch is running, you can run 'ptf'.
 Use `--help` to see command line switches.

 For example: